The first policeman turned to his colleague. “We’ve really lost this, haven’t we Gianni?”

-But it was in these dilapidated grand old houses, she explained, that they were given strict psychological testing.
+But in these dilapidated grand old houses, they were given strict psychological testing.
 Only months later were they finally allowed to join the other Greek refugees in the village we were now heading towards.

-They were setting up speakers on the bright patterned tiles.
+They were setting up speakers on the bright patterned tiles of the main square.
 Playing Greek music, getting ready for a presentation.
-I was stood next to another old lady.
+I stood next to an old lady, dressed well against the chill.
 She was looking down the arrow straight road – Odos Athena the street sign said in Greek, Athén u it said below in Hungarian.
-The lady looked upset.
+I could see the lady looked upset.

 “Are you ok?
-I asked her.
+I asked.
 Then realised I should try “Ola kala?”

-She explained, in Greek to Giristroula, that when younger she had been taken from her family as a teenager in Epirus, in northern Greece in 1948.
-She was one of the Greeks here who, after they were given this small plot of land by the Hungarians, built the houses, the town hall, the school, the bakery.
+This old woman had been taken from her family as a teenager in Epirus, in the northern lands of Greece, in 1948.
+She was one of the Greeks here who, after they had been given this small plot of land by the Hungarians, built the houses, the town hall, the school, the bakery.
 She came back every year on the day of Belogiannis death.
 Every year it upset her.

 “Szia,” I said – hello – one of only the few words of Hungarian I’d picked up since we’d been there.